damianhakert/damianhakert.github.io/source/handbook/customer-success/account-expansion/index.html.md

 ---

 For each account we have identifed there is significant growth opportunity, we want to create an account expansion plan to help us realize the potential for every account.
+The list of accounts we are targetting for expansion, can be found [here](https://na34.salesforce.com/00O61000003SenE).
+To be on this list, the field large accounts, must be checked off and type must equal customer.
+To determine the potential EE subscription amount, the total # of potential users needs to be added.
 To create an account expansion plan:

 1. Create a new issue withing the [Customer Success Issue Tracker](https://gitlab.com/gitlab-com/customer-success/issues).
 This is a private project so customer names can be mentioned.